Trumbo's 11th-inning homer lifts Orioles over Blue Jays 3-2

+BALTIMORE (AP) -- Five months later, the Baltimore Orioles and Toronto Blue Jays reprised their winner-take-all postseason showdown.

+The stakes weren't as high, yet the drama was palpable and the game was eerily similar.

-BALTIMORE (AP) -- Mark Trumbo homered with two outs in the 11th inning, and the Baltimore Orioles beat the Toronto Blue Jays 3-2 Monday for their seventh straight opening-day victory.
+Mark Trumbo homered with two outs in the 11th inning, and the Orioles beat Toronto 3-2 Monday for their seventh straight opening-day victory.

 Trumbo connected off Jason Grilli (0-1) on a 1-2 slider.
-When he reached the plate, the reigning major league home run king was drenched in water by teammates and cheered heartily by those remaining from a sellout crowd of 45,667.
+When he reached the plate, the reigning major league home run king was doused in water by teammates and cheered heartily by those remaining from a sellout crowd of 45,667.

 The game was rematch of last year's AL wild card playoff, won by Toronto 5-2 on an 11th-inning home run by Edwin Encarnacion.
-Though Encarnacion is now with Cleveland, the Blue Jays and Orioles haven't changed much after tying for second in the AL East at 89-73.
+This time, the Orioles prevailed with a game-ending blast.

+''It did seem to have a similar feel,'' Trumbo said. ''I'm glad this one turned out in our favor.''

+The Orioles didn't place a runner in scoring position after the third inning.
+But with their power-laden lineup, one swing is all it takes to win a tight game like this.

+''We have a lot of confidence that, if we get enough chances, we'll be able to do some damage,'' Trumbo said. ''I'm just happy to come through and take us home.''

-The 25th opening day at Camden Yards produced a dramatic contest that began in the late afternoon and ended at dusk.
+The 25th opening day at Camden Yards began in the late afternoon and ended at dusk.

+''This is one of those places you don't feel good when they get the last at-bat,'' Toronto manager John Gibbons said. ''They are probably the top power hitting team in the game, top to bottom.
+They can do that at home.''

 Tyler Wilson (1-0), the fourth Baltimore reliever, pitched one shutout inning.